Amedeo Carboni: Early years

-Born in Arezzo, Tuscany, Carboni started playing professionally for local A.C.
-Arezzo, in Serie B. During his spell with the club he was also loaned twice, including a stint at A.S.
-Bari with which he made his Serie A debut, in a relegation-ending season.
+Born in Arezzo, Tuscany, Carboni started playing professionally for local AC Arezzo, in Serie B. During his spell with the club he was also loaned twice, including a stint at AS Bari with which he made his Serie A debut, in a relegation-ending season.

-After nearly meeting the same fate with Empoli FC, Carboni spent one season with Parma A.C. in the second division, following which he returned to the top level with U.C.
-Sampdoria, being first-choice and helping the Genoa team to win the Coppa Italia during his first season and also the UEFA Cup Winners' Cup in his second, playing the full 120 minutes in the final against R.S.C.
+After nearly meeting the same fate with Empoli FC, Carboni spent one season with Parma AC in the second division, following which he returned to the top level with UC Sampdoria, being first-choice and helping the Genoa team to win the Coppa Italia during his first season and also the UEFA Cup Winners' Cup in his second, playing the full 120 minutes in the final against R.S.C.
 Anderlecht (2–0 win).

 Roma

-In the summer of 1990, Carboni joined A.S.
-Roma, being an undisputed starter during his seven-year spell, with the exception of the 1992–93 campaign due to a serious injury.
+In the summer of 1990, Carboni joined AS Roma, being an undisputed starter during his seven-year spell, with the exception of the 1992–93 campaign due to a serious injury.
 Under manager Ottavio Bianchi, he won the Italian Cup in 1991 in a 4–2 aggregate victory over former club Sampdoria; he also appeared in the first leg of the UEFA Cup final that year, which ended in a 2–0 defeat to Inter Milan.

 Carboni spent his final season as team captain, inheriting the armband from Giuseppe Giannini.

 Valencia

-Aged already 32, Carboni moved abroad for the first time, signing for Valencia CF in Spain.
+Aged already 32, Carboni moved abroad for the first time, signing for Spanish side Valencia CF in July 1997.
+Both he and Roma were initially reluctant to the move, with the player having recently overcome a major Achilles heel injury.
+Carboni was approached by Roberto Baggio's agent, Antonio Caliendo.
+Carboni assured Caliendo that he was not prepared for the move, but was eventually convinced to join after meeting with Valencia president Paco Roig, and ended up signing for the club on the back of a napkin.
+Initially, Valencia were criticised for spending 2 million euros on a player who was expected to retire within a few years.
+On 7 September 1997 he became only the seventh Italian to ever play in La Liga (with four of the last seven having come within the past year following a 46 year absence), and was sent off in his first game against FC Barcelona.
 He appeared in 29 La Liga games in his first season, receiving nine yellow cards and three red as they finished in ninth position, in a campaign which saw manager Jorge Valdano being fired after only three rounds, with the player's countryman Claudio Ranieri taking his place.